 You are encouraged to "scout" an outing in advance of leading it, especially if you have not been there recently.
-Scouting will allow you to confirm current trail conditions, identify good spots for breaks / lunch, and identify any hazards to warn participants about (e.g. poison oak, stream crossings).
-For I-rated and above outings, scouting may reveal alternative / escape routes, or other conditions that relate to cross-country travel.
+Scouting will allow you to confirm current conditions, identify good spots for breaks / lunch, and identify any hazards to warn participants about (e.g., poison oak, stream crossings).
+For I-rated and above outings, scouting may reveal alternative / escape routes, or other cross-country travel conditions.